-5 Conclusions
+6 Conclusions

-The site surveys found evidence of the Long-nosed Bandicoot using the front and rear garden at the site.
-It is likely that bandicoots use the adjacent properties and nearby bushland areas for foraging and probably resting and breeding, and they have been recorded regularly in the locality.
+The site survey found evidence of the Long-nosed Bandicoot using the sites front garden.
+It is likely that bandicoots use this and adjacent properties and nearby bushland areas for foraging and probably resting and breeding.
+Long-nosed Bandicoot have been recorded regularly in the locality.